doriszh0/cse15l-lab-reports/Week-9-Lab-Report.md

 > Finally, we print out the results of the tests in the terminal, showing how many tests failed out of the total number of tests (always fail 0 tests), as well as the grade in percent form (always print 100%).

+## Showing That the Grading Script Actually Works

+Now that the explanation is finally over, let's get to testing some files!